Mysore Pak Recipe

 1. Can I replace gram flour (besan) with any other flour in the Mysore Pak recipe?

-Typically, gram flour is used in the Mysore Pak recipe, which contributes to its unique taste and texture.
-Substituting it with other types of flours may alter the result.
+Substituting gram flour with other types of flour may alter the taste of the Mysore Pak.
 Therefore, it's best to stick to gram flour for an authentic Mysore Pak experience.

 2. What if my Mysore Pak turns out too hard or crumbly?